kjenney/ansible-cfg-mystery/README.md

 ERROR! the role 'test-role-1' was not found in....
 ```

-If I put The role under `roles` in this directory the playbook is run fine.
+If I put the role under `roles` in this directory the playbook is run fine.

 What am I missing?